qnx-ports/build-files/ports/RetroPie/SCRIPTINFO.md

 ## Installed File Structure
 The following file structure will be installed in the `home` directory (`~/`) of `TARGET_USER` by install.sh. \
 You can start RetroArch by navigating to this directory and running `./startup.sh`.
+You can also install your own content or cores by directly copying them into these folders instead of using RetroArch's menu.

 ```
 retroarch